 Domestic debt

-To fund domestic development initiatives, the government issues bonds which are then purchased by domestic investors.
-There are different types of investors who buy government bonds.
-They include pension funds, insurance companies, and banks.
+To fund domestic development initiatives, the government issues bonds, which are then purchased by domestic investors.
+Different types of investors buy government bonds, including pension funds, insurance companies, and banks.

-Because the investors come from domestic, this type of bond is considered risk free of capital flight.
+Because the investors are domestic, this type of bond is considered risk-free of capital flight.
 Thus, the effect on the exchange rate is minimal.
 When in economic turmoil, it is less likely that capital flows out of the bond market if most buyers are domestic investors.

 International Debt

-International debt is part of the debt of a country where the buyer is an investor abroad.
+International debt is part of a country’s debt when the buyer is an investor abroad.
 These loans, including interest, usually have to be paid in the currency in which the loan was made, such as US dollars, Euros, and Japanese Yen.

 To obtain the currency needed to repay loans, the borrowing country can sell and export goods to the lending country.
 Or, the government can convert its revenues into foreign currency.

 A debt crisis can occur if a country with a weak economy cannot pay off its foreign debt.
-The state cannot pay the debt because of the inability to collect taxes.
+The state cannot pay the debt because it is unable to collect taxes.
 Usually, it occurs during periods of weak economic growth, such as recessions, in which business profits and household income fall.

 An essential indicator of a country’s economic health and debt level is the debt-to-GDP ratio.
 A high debt-to-GDP ratio indicates a higher risk of default.